Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Experiments

 \section{Experiments}

 In this section, we empirically evaluate the effectiveness of the proposed DeepInterestGR framework.
-We aim to answer the following research questions: \begin{itemize} \item \textbf{RQ1}: How does DeepInterestGR perform compared to state-of-the-art baselines across multiple benchmarks? \item \textbf{RQ2}: What is the individual contribution of each core component (DCIM, CMSA, and QARM) to the overall performance? \item \textbf{RQ3}: How does CMSA-based cross-modal alignment improve performance over text-only representations? \item \textbf{RQ4}: How does the QARM quality-aware reward compare to alternative reward strategies, and how critical is the QARM binary quality labeling? \end{itemize}
+We aim to answer the following research questions: \begin{itemize} \item \textbf{RQ1}: How does DeepInterestGR perform compared to competitive baselines across multiple benchmarks? \item \textbf{RQ2}: What is the individual contribution of each core component (DCIM, CMSA, and QARM) to the overall performance? \item \textbf{RQ3}: How does CMSA-based dual-path visual enrichment improve performance over text-only representations? \item \textbf{RQ4}: How does the relevance-gated QARM reward compare to alternative RL reward strategies, and how critical is the QARM binary quality labeling? \end{itemize} Beyond aggregate ranking metrics, we include branch-level CMSA ablations and failure-oriented SID analysis to examine whether multimodal intent enrichment changes the generated token structure for visually similar but intent-different items, rather than only improving top-$K$ accuracy.